Tony preys upon Davey Scatino while Carmela gets

 The intellectual do-gooder suddenly loses his motivation to do good, and Tony finds himself safe from the Damocles sword that has been hanging over his head.
-But there is also something else that has been threatening Tony this hour, though he doesn’t quite realize it: his wife is developing a crush on Vic Musto…
+There is, however, something else that has also been threatening Tony this hour, though he doesn’t quite realize it: his wife is developing a crush on Vic Musto…

 The previous episode ended with a hot-and-heavy scene between Tony and Carmela, as the camera moved in close to capture their physical intimacy (in a scene that may have been a reference to From Here to Eternity).
 In “Bust Out,” however, the only physical contact between the two is when Carm attacks Tony, flailing her arms against his bulk.
 We should not have expected their newfound warmth and passion from the previous episode to last long, because we could be reasonably sure that Tony would continue his philandering.
 But surprisingly, it is Carmela here who seeks intimacy outside the marriage.

 Vic Musto has Tony’s mass and broad shoulders, but the similarities end there.
 He is a hard-working man in a legitimate business, bonded and state-certified—a far cry from Tony’s employment status.
 Vic is a Wallpaper Man, someone who can redo and revitalize Carmela’s domicile, while Tony constantly jeopardizes the household with his criminal and extramarital activities.
 Maurice Yacowar notes an important way that Vic is the Anti-Tony: Tony’s exploitation of Davey Scatino’s gambling addiction has depleted Eric’s college fund, and it is Uncle Vic who decides to step in and pay Eric’s tuition himself. (“Uncle Vic” is the answer to the question that was asked on the soap opera that Corrado was watching: “What about little Eric?”)
 Once Vic learns that it is Tony Soprano who is behind Davey’s latest (and largest) blunder, he squashes the burgeoning relationship with Carmela.

 “…SUCH A DEAL…”